LiveOIBench: Can Large Language Models Outperform Human Contestants in Informatics Olympiads?: Introduction

 \end{enumerate}

 In total, \data comprises $403$ rigorously curated problems sourced from $72$ contests across $14$ Informatics Olympiads, each accompanied by an average of $60$ expert-written test cases.
-Using \data, we evaluate $32$ leading models, revealing that proprietary models maintain a substantial performance advantage.
-In particular, GPT-5 \citep{openai2025gpt5} achieves an average human percentile of $82$, while also exhibiting remarkable token efficiency by reaching this performance with fewer than 20K reasoning tokens, positioning it on the efficiency frontier (Figure~\ref{fig:token_vs_percentile}).
+Using \data, we evaluate $34$\ leading models, revealing that proprietary models maintain a substantial performance advantage.
+In particular, GPT-5 \citep{openai2025gpt5} achieves an average human percentile of $81.76$, while also exhibiting remarkable token efficiency by reaching this performance with fewer than 20K reasoning tokens, positioning it on the efficiency frontier (Figure~\ref{fig:token_vs_percentile}).
 Among open-weight alternatives, Seed-OSS \citep{seed2025seedoss36binstruct} achieves the 54th percentile and Qwen3-32B \citep{yang2025qwen3technicalreport} reaches the 42nd percentile, both demonstrating significant performance gains from additional reasoning tokens.
 Additionally, GPT-OSS-120B \citep{openai2025gptoss120bgptoss20bmodel} attains the 60th percentile, effectively narrowing the performance gap with GPT-5 and highlighting significant progress in open-weight model capabilities.
-Moreover, examining performance across different algorithms reveals current models' weaknesses in algorithms like dynamic programming, which demand creative observation and hierarchical reasoning.
-Additionally, detailed reasoning trace analyses reveal that high-performing models strategically allocate more tokens to focused analysis rather than excessive exploration, underscoring that carefully managed reasoning behaviors are crucial for robust performance on challenging tasks.
+Moreover, examining performance across different algorithms reveals current models' weaknesses in algorithms like dynamic programming, which demand creative pattern recognition and recursive decomposition.
+Detailed reasoning trace analyses further reveal that high-performing models strategically allocate more tokens to focused analysis rather than excessive exploration, underscoring that carefully managed reasoning behaviors are crucial for robust performance on challenging tasks.
+Finally, we conduct an in-depth analysis of data contamination in our benchmark, finding minimal correlation between model performance and problem release dates, task familiarity, or solution familiarity.

-In summary, we make the following key contributions: \begin{itemize}
+In summary, we make the following key contributions: \begin{itemize}[nosep]